reuschi/smart-photo-frame/README.md

 ## Introduction

-This is a Smart Photo Frame to show a slideshow of pictures that were sent via emailm, via a Telegram Bot, or by dropping the files to an owncloud account with the possibility to add more sources.
-Originally this was developed for my family, as we don't see each other so often and give a possibility to share images right from vacation or from far way.
+This is a Smart Photo Frame to show a slideshow of pictures that were sent via email, via a Telegram Bot, or by dropping the files to an Owncloud share with the possibility to add more sources.
+Originally this was developed for my family, as we don't see each other so often and give a possibility to share images right from vacation or from far away.
 To run it completely, you need to create your own Telegram Bot token at *@BotFather*.
 Within your mailbox a folder named "Smart Photo Frame" should be present where all new photos for the frame will be automatically moved to.
-In your Owncloud account all images should be uploaded to a subfolder named "images".
+In your Owncloud share all images should be uploaded to a subfolder named "images".

 ## Recommended hardware and software

-**Hardware:** Every RaspberryPi with Wireless connection (successfully running on Zero W)\
+**Computing Hardware:** Every RaspberryPi with Wireless connection (successfully running on Zero W)\
 **Display:** Each HDMI connectable display

-**System:** RaspberryPi OS (Lite installation is enough)\
+**Operating System:** RaspberryPi OS (Lite installation is enough)\
 **Python version:** 3.7+\
-**Packages:** GitPython, requests, RPi.GPIO, urllib3, easywebdav2
+**Required Packages:** GitPython, requests, RPi.GPIO, urllib3, easywebdav2

 ## Installation guide